mohitdubey3/mohitdubey3/README.md

 ---

 ## 🧩 **Fun Fact**
-Did you know? **C#** is a general-purpose, modern and object-oriented programming language pronounced as “C Sharp” or “C Hash”.
-It was developed by Microsoft led by Anders Hejlsberg and his team within the .NET initiative and was approved by the European Computer Manufacturers Association (ECMA) and International Standards Organization (ISO).  🦋
+Did you know? **ASP.NET Core’s** middleware pipeline supports branching logic to conditionally process requests.
+This is particularly useful for A/B testing or feature toggles.  🦋

 ---